-There’s still time to focus on Global Youth Service Day, the largest youth service event in the world!
-Global Youth Service Day recognizes the role that young people, ages 5-25, play in improving their communities.
-This year, Global Youth Service Day was scheduled for April 17-19.
-But…
+If you’re a parent, teacher, or group leader with children or youth between ages 5 and 25, check out Global Youth Service Day, the largest youth service event in the world!
+It recognizes the role that young people play in improving their communities.
+This year, Global Youth Service Day is scheduled for April 29 – May 1.

 Volunteering to Make a Difference and for Character Development